-Development FY2020 Plans Larimer/East Liberty Phase III Phase III is part of the Larimer/East Liberty Choice Neighborhood Implementation Grant (CNIG) Program.
-Approximately 42 mixed- income rental units will be developed with a 9% Low-Income Housing Tax Credit (LIHTC) application that will be submitted in November 2019.
-Construction would start in 2021.
-The mixed-use building of Phase III will include a 4,800-square feet of commercial/retail space on Larimer Avenue corridor.
-Larimer/East Liberty Phase IV Phase IV of the Larimer/East Liberty CNIG housing development is comprised of adaptive reuse and mixed-use of a historic Larimer School and new construction of townhomes.
+Development FY2021 Plans Larimer/East Liberty Phase III Phase III is part of the Larimer/East Liberty Choice Neighborhood Implementation Grant (CNIG) Program.
+Approximately 42 mixed- income rental units will be developed with the anticipated 9% Low-Income Housing Tax Credit (LIHTC).
+Construction is anticipated to start in 2021.
+The mixed-use building of Phase III will include 4,800-square feet of commercial/retail space on Larimer Avenue corridor.
+Larimer/East Liberty Phase IV Phase IV of the Larimer/East Liberty CNIG housing development consists of adaptive reuse and mixed-use of the historic Larimer School (35 units) and new construction of townhomes (7 units).
 This Phase will consist of approximately 42 mixed-income rental units and will be financed with a 9% LIHTC which was awarded in July 2019.
-Larimer/East Liberty Large- family Scattered Site Replacement units The HACP's instrumentality, ARMDC, and its co-developer, McCormack Baron Salazar, of Larimer/East Liberty CNIG Program will use a conventional public housing development method to develop two (2) 3-bedroom units and one (1) 5-bedroom replacement units in the Larimer neighborhood.
-The Development, Site Acquisition proposals, and implementation will be based on public housing development regulations.
-Bedford Dwellings Redevelopment Although the 2018 CNIG grant application was unsuccessful, the HACP and ARMDC will continue to explore and work with public and private partners to identify the best opportunities to generate replacement units for the Somers Drive section of Bedford Dwellings in the Hill District.
-These opportunities can include a PBV/Gap Financing partnership with the Urban Redevelopment Authority's (URA) qualified developers to implement part of the 2018 Choice Neighborhoods Transformation Plan on Centre Avenue Corridor.
-In addition, the strategy may also include rehabilitation of the existing Somers Drive public housing buildings.
-Mixed-finance new construction of replacement units is also an option.
-Northview Heights Midrise The HACP may consider constructing a new replacement building with up to 43 units on 3.96 acres of vacant land within the community.
-The HACP will submit a four percent (4%) LIHTC application in 2020.
-Opportunities for funding for the project are being considered and pursued, with financial closing and possible construction to begin in 2021.
-The HACP is also considering alternative sites throughout the City of Pittsburgh (off-site) to construct new units to serve as a one-for-one replacement of the units currently located in the existing, Northview Heights Highrise building.
-Scattered Site Improvement Planning The HACP will continue to review various asset management and housing rehabilitation options to improve the quality of housing stock and preserve long-term affordability of scattered site units.
+Stabilization/remediation of the historic Larimer School started in April 2020 prior to financial closing (Q3 of 2020) with HUD's special waiver.
+Larimer/East Liberty Phase V Large-family Scattered Site Replacement units The HACP's intergovernmental contractor, Urban Redevelopment Authority (URA) of Pittsburgh will use a conventional public housing development method to develop two (2) 3- bedroom units and one (1) 5-bedroom replacement public housing units in the Larimer neighborhood under the CNI Grant program.
+Bedford Dwellings Redevelopment Although the 2018 CNIG application was unsuccessful, the HACP and the ARMDC continue to explore and work with public and private partners to identify the best opportunities to generate replacement units for the Somers Drive section of Bedford Dwellings in the Hill District.
+These opportunities can include the development of housing on the previously demolished site still controlled by the HACP, pursuit of a CNIG application in 2021 and a PBV/Gap Financing partnership with the URA qualified developers to implement part of the 2018 Choice Neighborhoods Transformation Plan on Center Avenue Corridor.
+Northview Heights Midrise The HACP plans to develop a new replacement building with up to 43 of public housing replacement units on 3.96 acres of vacant land to replace Northview High-rise senior apartments within the Northview Heights community and additional affordable off-site tax credit replacement units.
+The HACP and the ARMDC will prepare to submit a four percent (4%) LIHTC application in spring of 2021.
+Financial closing, land disposition and construction can begin in late 2021.
+The HACP is also considering alternative sites/real estate throughout the City of Pittsburgh (off-site) to acquire/rehabilitate and/or construct additional replacement units.
+Scattered Site Improvement Planning and Implementation The HACP will continue to review various asset management and housing acquisition and rehabilitation options to improve the quality of housing stock and preserve long-term affordability of scattered site units.
+Other developers/contractors may be utilized as necessary to complete rehabilitation of scattered site units.